WHAT IS HARDENING OFF?

-Successfully Hardening Off Seedlings isn’t hard but it is an important step in gardening.
-In order to give plants a chance to grow from seed to mature, fruit-bearing plant, gardeners need to start plants indoors during the winter and transplant them outside once the temperatures are warm in the spring.
+Successfully Hardening Off Seedlings isn’t hard, but it is an important step in gardening.
+In order to give plants a chance to grow from seed to mature, fruit-bearing plants, gardeners need to start plants indoors during the winter and transplant them outside once the temperatures are warm in the spring.
 “Hardening off” is simply moving plants outside for a portion of the day to slowly introduce them to the sunlight, dry air, and cold nights.

-Have you ever gone outside on a chilly day without a coat on after being inside the warm house?
+Have you ever gone outside on a chilly day without a coat on after being inside a warm house?
 It’s a shock, isn’t it?!
 The same is true for our seedlings/transplants.
-We’ve had them inside for weeks maybe even months.
+We’ve had them inside for weeks, maybe even months.
 We pamper them with just the right amount of water, light, and the ideal temperature.
 If you plant them outside without hardening off it can be a shock to their system.
 The roots aren’t ready for the change in temperature in the soil.
-The stems aren’t ready for the wind and the delicate leaves aren’t ready to have the sun beating down on them all day.
+The stems aren’t ready for the wind, and the delicate leaves aren’t ready to have the sun beating down on them all day.

 About two weeks before you plan to start hardening off your plants you’ll want to stop feeding them if you’ve been fertilizing and decrease your watering.
 You don’t want to allow the plants to dry out but the soil does need to slowly be less moist.
-Another helpful bit is to take your hand and move it gently across the tops of the leaves several times a day.
+Another helpful bit is to move your hand gently across the leaves' tops several times a day.
 That stimulates a light breeze.

 The goal of hardening off is to cause plant cell walls to thicken, changing soft, succulent growth to firmer, harder tissue.
 Hardening off causes the following changes in plant growth and development.